 #5 Always give positive and constructive feedback i.e. help children learn right from wrong, talk about their misbehaviour and show them ways to improve it.
 More importantly, tell them that it is the misbehaviour that you do not approve but you still do love them.
 Never say that you do not love them when they are naughty.
 It is like an emotional blackmail and children may get hurt.
 If your child throws things, we would say that the ‘hand’ is naughty and that we are angry with the naughty hand.

 #6 Provide opportunities for them to participate in tasks and events.
 A simple task such as getting a piece of tissue paper for mummy from the tissue box that is on the table creates a sense of achievement for young children.
-Allow them to participate in school concerts, excursion and party.
+Allow them to participate in school concerts, excursion and parties.

 #7 Monitor your children’s progress through collecting ‘works of achievement’.
 For examples, a drawing or even singing into an audiotape, etc. Review their works with them and be generous with praises.